Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/21-implement-cicd.md

 7. In the menu bar on the left, select **Workspaces**.
 8. Select the **Test** workspace.
 The lakehouse was copied there.
 9. Open the **Production** workspace from the **Workspaces** icon on the left menu.
 The lakehouse was copied to the Production workspace too.

+## Review

+In this lab, you learned how to:

+- Create and manage a data warehouse in Microsoft Fabric.

+- Create and manage a lakehouse in Microsoft Fabric.

+- Apply workspace access controls to manage user permissions.

+- Apply item-level access controls for finer security management.

+- Apply OneLake data access roles to secure data within a lakehouse.